Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Small Clinics

-University and government hospitals are great for comprehensive services and more serious concerns, while private hospitals and small clinics may offer quicker, more specialized services for specific needs.
+University and government hospitals are more suitable for less acute conditions and more complicated treatment; private hospitals and small clinics appear more suitable for more specific conditions and need quicker treatment.

 A full List of hospitals in Thailand is available on Wikipedia